BiswajitThakur/pixt/README.md

-# pixt - Terminal Image Renderer
+# pixt - Image to ASCII Art

-`pixt` is a command-line tool for rendering images directly in the terminal with various styles, including pixel-based, ASCII, block, and braille.
+`pixt` is a command-line and web based tool for converting image to ASCII art with various styles, including pixel-based, ASCII, block, and braille.

 ## TODO